awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.md

 The preceding information applies to provisioned clusters, parallel query clusters, global database clusters, Aurora Serverless clusters, and all MySQL 8\.0\-compatible, 5\.7\-compatible, and PostgreSQL\-compatible clusters\.

 The Aurora cluster illustrates the separation of compute capacity and storage\.
 For example, an Aurora configuration with only a single DB instance is still a cluster, because the underlying storage volume involves multiple storage nodes distributed across multiple Availability Zones \(AZs\)\.

+Input/output \(I/O\) operations in Aurora DB clusters are counted the same way, regardless of whether they're on a writer or reader DB instance\.
+For more information, see [Storage configurations for Amazon Aurora DB clusters](Aurora.Overview.StorageReliability.md#aurora-storage-type)\.